The closest anything comes to viral around here?

 Working as a multi-mixer salesman in 1954, Ray came upon a burger stand in San Bernardino, Calif., which Dick and Mac McDonald (cool name) operated.
 They dished out burgers, fries, and drinks efficiently, because of a limited menu that kept things simple.

-One look at those changing menus in McDonald’s today, loaded with wraps, frappes, and rib sandwiches, and the McDonald brothers might smack Ray with a spatula.
+One look at those changing menus in McDonald’s, loaded with wraps, frappes, and rib sandwiches, and the McDonald brothers might smack Ray with a spatula.
 I’ve wanted to.

 5. Are popcorn containers red and white?